opendatahub-io/distributed-workloads/examples/kfto-sft-feast-rag/README.md

   * It defines a `RagSequenceForGeneration` model, combining a question-encoder with a generator model.
   * It uses a custom `FeastRAGRetriever` to connect the RAG model to the Feast feature store.
   * The notebook uses the Kubeflow `TrainingClient` to submit this `main` function as a distributed `PyTorchJob` to the OpenShift cluster.
-* **Monitoring**: You can monitor the job's progress directly through its logs and visualize metrics using the integrated TensorBoard.
+* **Monitoring**: You can monitor the job's progress directly through its logs and visualize metrics using the integrated TensorBoard dashboard.
 * **Inference and Testing**: After the training job is complete, the final, fine-tuned RAG model is loaded from shared storage for testing.

 ***